-Hitless switching between 1-PPS inputs is supported, but the switchover event should only occur after the DPLL has acquired lock.
+Hitless switching between 1-PPS inputs is supported when zero-delay mode (ZDM) synchronization is disabled, but the switchover event should only occur after the DPLL has acquired lock.
 If a switchover occurs before the DPLL has locked initially, the switchover will not be hitless and the DPLL will take an indeterminate amount of time to lock.
 In this case, a soft-reset should be issued for the DPLL to lock to the selected input.
 In an application, the system host can monitor the DPLL lock status through a STATUS pin or bit to determine when the DPLL has locked before allowing a switchover between 1-PPS inputs.
 The DPLL lock time is governed by the DPLL bandwidth (typically 10 mHz for a 1-PPS input).